 - genetic information

 Ultimately, a jury will try and determine the motive or intent of the person or people that were allegedly discriminating against the worker.
-Generally, motive or intent is established through circumstantial evidence, which is why it is important to have an attorney evaluate your potential legal claim.
+Generally, motive or intent is established through circumstantial evidence, which is why it is important to have a Tampa employment discrimination attorney evaluate your potential legal claim.
 Do you believe that your employer discriminated against you or took adverse employment actions against you due to a similar situation?
 If so, Our Tampa Work Discrimination Lawyers at Florin Gray Bouzas Owens are here to help.

 Consult with Our Tampa Work Discrimination Lawyers